kintohub/kintohub-docs/docs/plans-and-billing/upgrading.md

 ![KintoHub dashboard with the Manage Workspace menu selected](/docs/assets/plans-and-billing/manage-workspace.png)

 The *__Total Usage__* section shows your _Memory Usage_ and reflects the current consumption and remaining amount of memory.
-When all memory has been consumed, or the remaining amount is less than the memory needed for a new KintoBlock or new environment, then you may experience that deployments fail.
+When all memory has been consumed, or the remaining amount is less than the memory needed for a new KintoBlock or new environment, then you may experience that projects fail.

 ### Upgrade